aws-ia/terraform-aws-eks-blueprints/README.md

 Amazon EKS doesn't modify any of your Kubernetes  add-ons when you update a cluster to newer versions.
 It's important to upgrade EKS Addons [Amazon VPC CNI](https://github.com/aws/amazon-vpc-cni-k8s), [DNS (CoreDNS)](https://docs.aws.amazon.com/eks/latest/userguide/managing-coredns.html) and [KubeProxy](https://docs.aws.amazon.com/eks/latest/userguide/managing-kube-proxy.html) for each EKS release.

-This [README](eks_cluster_addons_upgrade/README.md) guides you to update the EKS addons for newer versions that matches with your EKS cluster version
+This [README](eks_cluster_addons_upgrade/README.md) guides you to update the EKS Cluster abd the addons for newer versions that matches with your EKS cluster version

 Updating a EKS cluster instructions can be found in [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html).

 # Important note
-This module tested only with **Kubernetes v1.19 version**.
-Helm Charts addon modules aligned with k8s v1.19.
+This module tested only with **Kubernetes v1.20 version**.
+Helm Charts addon modules aligned with k8s v1.20.
 If you are looking to use this code to deploy different versions of Kubernetes  then ensure Helm charts and docker images aligned with k8s version.

-The `Kubernetes _version="1.19"` is the required variable in `base.tfvars`.
+The `Kubernetes _version="1.20"` is the required variable in `base.tfvars`.
 Kubernetes  is evolving a lot, and each major version includes new features, fixes, or changes.

 Always check [Kubernetes Release Notes](https://Kubernetes.io/docs/setup/release/notes/) before updating the major version.
 You also need to ensure your applications and Helm addons updated, or workloads could fail after the upgrade is complete.
 For action, you may need to take before upgrading, see the steps in the EKS documentation.